-- 1. Site development and infrastructure work including demolition and disposal off-site, improvement or reconstruction of existing on-site public infrastructure (water services, sanitary and storm sewers, other); - 2.
-Major building rehabilitation, and significant renovation and rehabilitation; - Costs associated with the assessment of environmental conditions and the remediation of environmental contamination, and environmental protection; - Design, engineering, legal, insurance, and other professional fees (at the discretion of the Town of Richmond Hill) directly related to the design and development and commissioning of the completed building(s); and - 5.
-Any other costs identified by the Town.
+- 1. Site development and infrastructure work including demolition and disposal offsite, improvement or reconstruction of existing on-site public infrastructure (water services, sanitary and storm sewers, other); - 2.
+Major building rehabilitation, and significant renovation and rehabilitation; - 3.
+Costs associated with the assessment of environmental conditions and the remediation of environmental contamination, and environmental protection; - 4.
+Design, engineering, legal, insurance, and other professional fees (as the discretion of the City of Richmond Hill) directly related to the design and development and commissioning of the completed building(s); and - 5.
+Any other costs identified by the City.